MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraybitmaprequestedeventargs.md

 ## -remarks
 Cannot call any methods on the object given by the event handler, outside of the event handler.

-No effect progress cannot continue until the event handler has returned, so ensure the minimal is spent within it.
+No effect progress can continue until the event handler has returned, so ensure the minimal time is spent within it.  (e.g. do not load images from disk during the event handler).

 ## -see-also